samkitkat/twitch-background/README.md

 here's the site: https://samkitkat.github.io/twitch-background/ try it out!

 notes:

-channel point reward needs to have 'gradient' in the name for it to work
+- channel point reward needs to have 'gradient' in the name for it to work
+- change clientId in app.js to your twitch clientId

 made by me and lorman <3